gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 OpenStack, specifically:

 MySQL
-    mysql databased is used together with the RabbitMQ messaging system for storing and sharing information about the status of the cloud.
+    MySQL database is used together with the RabbitMQ messaging system for storing and sharing information about the status of the cloud.